preciofishbone/OmniaDocsG2/blocks/organization-tree/index.rst

 + **Title**: You can add a title for the block here.
 + **Start from current user**: If the block always should display the organization based on the logged in user, select this option.
 + **User**: Another option is to select one user to base the organization tree on.
-All colleeagues are available in this list.
+All colleagues are available in this list.

 Here's an example with an organization tree based on John Faulkner.
 He reports to the CEO and five colleagues report to him.

 .. image:: organization-tree-example.png

 If there are users registered in your system that should not appear in the organization tree, they can be excluded.
-See the description of "Exclude filters" at the bottom of this page: :doc:`User Profile Card settings </admin-settings/tenant-settings/system/user-profile-card/index>`
+See the description of "Exclude filters" at the bottom of this page: :doc:`User profile card settings </admin-settings/tenant-settings/system/user-profile-card/index>`